Home > Small Batch > Small Batch Crispy Marshmallow Sugar Cookies

 Royal Icing

-• In a small mixing bowl, add the powdered sugar, vanilla extract, and 2 teaspoons of milk or water, and stir to combine.
-Add a teaspoon milk/water at a time get your desired icing consistency.
+• In a small mixing bowl, add the powdered sugar, 2 teaspoons of milk, vanilla, and salt.
+Stir to combine.
+Add a teaspoon of milk at a time to get your desired icing consistency.
 Note – depending on how you are decorating your cookies, you may need more or less icing.
-This amount yielded enough for the cookies as they are pictured in this post.

 RECIPE NOTES

-• Freezing the Cookie Dough – The cookie dough can be frozen – for up to 3 months.
-Shape the dough into a disc, wrap generously in plastic wrap, and place in a Ziploc bag to freeze.
+• Freezing The Cookie Dough – The cookie dough can be frozen for up to 3 months.
+Shape the dough into a disc, wrap it in plastic wrap, and place it in a Ziploc bag to freeze.

-• Freezing Baked Cookies – Baked and un-decorated cookies can be frozen for up to 3 months.
-Either in a Tupperware, or gently placed in a Ziploc bag.
-Defrosting the cookies can take 1 to 3 hours.
+• Freezing Baked Cookies – Baked and decorated cookies can be frozen for up to 3 months.
+Either in a Tupperware or gently placed in a Ziploc bag.
+Thaw at room temperature.

 Course: Dessert